 The rest of the article is organized as follows.
-In Section 2, we provide an overview of the Proxy Mobile IPv6 protocol, highlighting the motivation to enable IP flow mobility in this scenario, and evaluating - from an energy point of view - the cost incurred by enabling IP flow mobility.
+In Section 2 we provide an overview of the Proxy Mobile IPv6 protocol, highlighting the motivation to enable IP flow mobility in this scenario, and evaluating - from an energy point of view - the cost incurred by enabling IP flow mobility.
 Section 3 presents the details of our proposed flow mobility solution for PMIPv6.
 Next, Section 4 reports on the results of our experimental evaluation.
 Section 5 compares our solution with existing work.
-Finally, we conclude the article in Section 6.
+Finally, we conclude in Section 6.
+Additionally, we provide extensive details about the implementation of our solution in Annex A.